Senorise Perry: Miami Dolphins

 On October 13, 2016, Perry was signed to the Dolphins' practice squad.
 He signed a reserve/future contract with the Dolphins on January 10, 2017.
 In the 2017 season, he appeared in all 16 games and had eight carries for 30 rushing yards and a three-yard reception.

 Buffalo Bills

 On March 28, 2019, Perry signed with the Buffalo Bills.
 Perry is notable for being the first person to wear the jersey number 32 for the Bills since O. J. Simpson wore the number from 1969 to 1977 (the number had been unofficially retired from circulation since Simpson's retirement).
-He was placed on injured reserve with a quadriceps injury on August 31, 2019, and released from IR with an injury settlement on September 4.
+He was placed on injured reserve with a quadriceps injury on August 31, and released from IR with an injury settlement on September 4.
 He was re-signed on October 8.

 Tennessee Titans

 On April 30, 2020, Perry was signed by the Tennessee Titans to a one-year contract.
-He was released on September 5, 2020, but was re-signed a day later.
-He was placed on injured reserve on September 23, 2020.
+He was released on September 5, but was re-signed a day later.
+Perry was placed on injured reserve on September 23.
 He was activated on November 18.
-He finished the 2020 regular season with two rushes for nine yards and no touchdowns.
+Perry finished the regular season with two rushes for nine yards and no touchdowns.